 - Restocking fees: What if you do not like the product?
 What if your mobility device is not as comfortable as you expected it to be?
 Returning the device could mean a restocking fee charge.
 Make sure you are aware of policies and restocking fees before you make a purchase.
 At Scootaround, we offer no restocking fees on our Rental Certified devices.

 - After-sale service: An important factor that can often get overlooked is the after-sale service, meaning once you own the product.
 Get to know the company you are buying from – a test can be as simple as dropping them a message through social media.
 For instance, if you send a message to the Facebook account of the company that you’re planning to purchase from, would they be able to answer your question and offer support?
 Or would your message go unseen for days?
 Things like this offer an insight into the customer service standards of an organization.
 At Scootaround, our customers come first.

 - Financing: Financing your purchase can be a good way to help you get the device you need, with payments over time.
 We recommend understanding whether there are prepayment penalties in case you want to pay it off faster than you initially were able to.
 Scootaround offers financing (US customers only) through Bread which allows you to buy now and pay later.
 Checking your rate takes only seconds.
 Transparent pricing, easy online payments, and no prepayment penalties make your purchase worry-free.

 Whatever type of wheelchair you choose, make sure you are choosing a mobility device company that fits your specific needs and lifestyle.
-Research all the options available, and feel free to chat with our helpful sales associates at any time by phone at 1-888-441-7575 option 3 or by email at [email protected] They’re a wealth of knowledge and ready to help you find the perfect piece of equipment for you.
+Research all the options available, and feel free to chat with our helpful sales associates at any time by phone at 1-844-664-7467 or by email at [email protected].
+They’re a wealth of knowledge and ready to help you find the perfect piece of equipment for you.